Confirmation of Installment Payment Agreement

 What if I can’t make a payment?

-If the taxpayer cannot make a scheduled payment, or if a payment is returned to the Department from the taxpayer's bank or financial institution, the taxpayer's agreement will be in default.
+If a taxpayer cannot make a scheduled payment, or if a payment is returned to the Department from their bank or financial institution, then their agreement will be in default.

-The taxpayer can avoid being in default by paying online within 10 days.
-The taxpayer must make the scheduled payment plus a returned check penalty (10% of the payment amount).
+A taxpayer can avoid being in default by paying online within 10 days.
+They must make the scheduled payment plus a returned check penalty (10% of the payment amount).

-If the taxpayer's agreement goes into default, the Department may begin forced collection actions immediately.
+If a taxpayer's agreement goes into default, the Department may begin forced collection actions immediately.
 Examples of forced collection actions could include:

 • Deducting 10% of the taxpayer's wages